CodeHipster/ethereum-tictactoe/readme.md

 You will be player 1 and the next person who joins will be player2.

 To compile, deploy, test this project Truffle is required.

+to run locally make sure you have RPC(testRPC) available at localhost:8545